By Daniel Edward Craig

 While many hoteliers have mastered the art of handling on-property complaints, those skills don’t always translate to online.
 And yet reviews are public and highly persuasive in purchase decisions, so the stakes are much higher.

-Here are suggestions for responding to challenging reviews in a way that casts your property in a more favorable light.
+Here are suggestions to respond to challenging guest reviews in a way that casts your property in a more favorable light.
 Every hotel or group will have a different approach, so adapt them to fit the unique personality of your brand.

 Before anything, if you’re getting hammered by the same complaints time and again, focus your energies on fixing the problem rather than on crafting clever responses.
 A reputation management tool like ReviewPro will help you identify patterns, so you’ll know where to prioritize resources—in training, marketing, capital upgrades or elsewhere.